austin-hendricks/Image-Quality-Filter/README.md

-# Image Sorter
+# Image Quality Filterer

 ## Overview

-**Image Sorter** is a Python script designed to organize and sort image files based on various criteria such as aspect ratio, resolution, and modification date.
+**Image Quality Filterer** is a Python script designed to organize and sort image files based on various criteria such as image shape (aspect ratio), resolution, and modification date.
 The script supports multi-threaded processing and is highly configurable, making it suitable for large-scale image sorting tasks.

 ## Features

-- Sort images by aspect ratio, resolution, and modification date
+- Sort images by shape (aspect ratio), resolution, and modification date
 - Multi-threaded processing for improved performance
 - Batch processing to manage system resources effectively
 - Configurable through a `config.json` file